Thanks! I have received your form submission, I'll get back to you shortly!

 I won’t dive too deep into how to use your analytics in this post, since:

-- How you should segment and analyze mostly depends on your business, and what problems and insights you’re looking for
+How you should segment and analyze mostly depends on your business, and what problems and insights you’re looking for and

 The point I’m trying to make here is that simply being able to use Google Analytics and pull your numbers is not enough to increase conversions.